 Affiliations: SAGA is a member organization of the International Go Federation (IGF), and as such is subject to all their rules and regulations, including the IGF Anti-doping policy.

 Affiliated Regional Councils: Western Cape Go Council

 - Stellenbosch Go Club (as of 16 Februrary 2006)

 - Cape Town Go Club (as of 16 Februrary 2006)

 Other partners: South African Go Clubs website.

-I have obtained an old mirror of the original SAGA website designed by Clive Hunt and later maintained by David Richfield.
-(If there are issues with this information being made available, please and I will remove the mirror.
+Here is a link to an old mirror of the original SAGA website designed by Clive Hunt and later maintained by David Richfield.
+Here is a link to an old mirror of some contents of the subsequent SAGA website designed by Stuart Forsyth.
+(If there are issues with this information being made available, please and I will remove these mirrors.

 From a Facebook post: “Possibly the start of Go in RSA was the group that started in the SPL offices (Sandton City) about 1974.
 No doubt there must have been isolated Go players somewhere around the country before that time, so this is a tentative claim.
 However, that original 1974 group traces a continuous history to the present.
 For reference, the late Georg Bernfeld wrote a brief history in the SAGJ (Vol. 3 No. 2 Winter 1995).”